FIWARE-Ops/docs.TourGuide/doc/fiware-tour-guide-application-a-tutorial-on-how-to-integrate-the-main-fiware-ges/introduction.md

 ## Approach

 The first step taken to build the FIWARE Tour Guide application was to think up a rich use case: the  smart management of a big restaurant franchise, including reservations, reviews and all the parameters which have to do with managing each restaurant on a day by day basis.
-Another important point was to define a bootstrap process that would enable to load initial data into the application.
-For this purpose, data coming from the Open Euskadi (Basque Country Government) open data portal was used.
-Data from restaurants located at the Basque Country Region in Spain were loaded.
-All this bootstrapping process was automated for the benefit of the end user who will be able to try and tweak with mock data.
+For this purpose, data coming from the Open Euskadi (Basque Country Government) open data portal was used to generate a docker image with a set of restaurants, reviews and reservations.
+All this process was automated for the benefit of the end user who will be able to try and tweak with mock data.

 ## Application functionalities